(She/her) MA, RP

 My approach to therapy is trauma-informed, anti-oppressive, and collaborative.
 I am passionate about supporting clients on their journey of healing, growth, and change.
 I create a safe and non-judgemental atmosphere while collaborating with clients to build resiliency, uncover strengths, develop coping strategies, and establish hope.

 I draw from various therapeutic approaches to create a plan that is tailored for clients.
-Therapeutic approaches that I draw from include Cognitive-Behavioural Therapy, Solution-Focused Therapy, Emotion-Focused Therapy, Motivational Interviewing, Attachment-Focused Therapy, and Brainspotting.
+Therapeutic approaches that I draw from include Cognitive-Behavioural Therapy, Solution-Focused Therapy, Emotion-Focused Therapy, Motivational Interviewing, Attachment-Focused Therapy, Brainspotting, and Eye Movement Desensitization and Reprocessing (EMDR).

 Fumi holds a Master of Arts in Counselling Psychology from Yorkville University, a Post-baccalaureate Diploma in Addictions and Mental Health from Durham College, and a Bachelor of Science in Psychology and Biology from the University of Toronto.
 She is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO) and is an active member of the Ontario Association of Mental Health Professionals (OAMHP).